There are similarities between O.J. Simpson’s life story and a Michael Douglas movie called Falling Down.

 2) O.J. and Will are going through midlife crisis passages.
 Each is nostalgic for earlier times but they have an identity crisis where they see themselves as victims despite having villainous traits.

-3) O.J. and Will had went through a divorce and had difficulty dealing with it.
-Each had a likable beautiful wife who rejected them but tolerated them.
+3) O.J. and Will went through a divorce and had difficulty dealing with it.
+Each had a likeable beautiful wife who rejected them but tolerated them.
 Each lunatic had occasionally harassed his former spouse.